tahahasanmasood/AdvSpoofGuard/README.md

-# AdvSpoofGuard: Optimal Transport Driven Adversarial Attack Robust Face Presentation Attack Detection System
+# AdvSpoofGuard: Optimal Transport Driven Robust Face Presentation Attack Detection System
 This is the Pytorch implementation of the paper submitted/accepted/published in _______.
 The paper is available at this [link](https://)

 ### Introduction
 In this repository, we present the code we use for the experiments in the paper.
-We provide the code to train the models, generate fake samples using OT-CycleGAN, and evaluate the quality of the fake samples with a Fréchet Inception Distance score.
+We provide the code to train the models, generate fake samples using OT-CycleGAN, and evaluate the quality of the fake samples with a Fréchet Inception Distance (FID) score.
+The fake generated samples by OT-CycleGAN are then utilized in adversarial training to enhace the robustness of face presentation attack detection (face PAD) systems.
 We also provide all the pre-trained models and release the synthetic samples we generated.

 ### Proposed Unpaired Learning-based Adversarial Attack Generation Model